 Housing

 In this section you will learn basic information about housing in the Czech Republic.
-We will focus on renting a flat or a house, where to look for housing, what the lease agreement has to include, what is covered by your utilities bill, what are your obligations as a migrant to the Ministry of the Interior of the Czech Republic, and we will also provide you with useful links and contacts.
+We will focus on renting a flat or a house, where to look for housing, what the lease agreement has to include, what is covered by your utilities bill, what are your obligations as a foreign national toward the Ministry of the Interior of the Czech Republic, and we will also provide you with useful links and contacts.

 - Where to Look for Housing (either for sale or for rent)